designsystemscoalition/design-systems-slack/code-of-conduct.md

 * Ask questions, and seek to understand each other's context.
 * Encourage other people to listen as much as they speak.
 * Respect each others time by doing research before asking questions that have been addressed before or in other channels.
+* Be open and honest about your intentions (particularly important for those sharing resources).

 ## Unacceptable behavior